Gracekadiri/Leveraging-SQL-and-Tableau-for-Business-Insights-and-RFM-Analysis/README.md

 # Leveraging-SQL-and-Tableau-for-Business-Insights-and-RFM-Analysis

 ## Introduction
-this project is to analyze historical sales data to gain actionable insights that can drive strategic decision-making and enhance revenue growth.
-Additionally, we explore customer segmentation to better understand customer behavior and tailor marketing efforts to specific customer groups.
+In this project, I analyzed sales data using SQL queries and leveraged Tableau's visualization capabilities to derive meaningful business insights.
+Additionally, I performed RFM analysis to assess customer behavior based on their recency, frequency, and monetary value.
+The segmentation of customers allowed me to understand distinct customer groups and tailor marketing strategies to improve customer retention and drive revenue growth.

 ## Analysis
 ```ruby